Hip Muscle Strains

 The muscles primarily responsible for bringing the leg forward from the hip are the psoas and rectus femoris.
 The hamstring and gluteus maximus bring the leg behind the body from the hip.
 The adductor magnus and adductor longus draw the leg to this inside of the body.
 The gluteus medius, gluteus minimus and tensor fascia lata bring the leg towards the outside of the body.
 They are also the group of muscles responsible for stabilizing the hip, especially with weight bearing activities.
 The deep muscles of the hip include the piriformis, the obturator internus, the obturator externus, the gemellus superior, the gemellus inferior and the quadratus femoris.

 When straining a muscle in the hip area, it is common that more than one muscle and possibly the associated tendon can be affected.
 There are varying degrees of hip muscle injuries.
-Some are mild and can heal well with conservative treatment.
+Some are mild and can heal well with conservative treatments.
 Severe muscle injuries, also known as ruptures, are usually a result of a traumatic injury such as a fall or an accident and may accompany a fracture.

 Hip Muscle Injury Symptoms

 This is also known as a 'Grade I' tear.
 A strain is classified as the overstretching of the fibers of the muscle.
 Muscle strain feels like discomfort within the hip area as opposed to acute pain.
+Muscle strains respond very well to conservative treatment protocols.

 This is also known as a 'Grade III' tear.
-When a muscle ruptures, or tears completely, you will feel a very sharp pain within the hip and you may hear or feel a 'pop'.
-There would be a significant amount of pain when attempting to move the leg and your range of motion will be limited.
+When a muscle ruptures or tears completely, you will feel a very sharp pain within the hip and you may hear or feel a 'pop'.
+There will be a significant amount of pain when attempting to move the leg and your range of motion will be limited.
 There will be noticeable bruising, swelling and a change in the appearance of the hip in the hours or days following the rupture.
 Treatment of a complete tear may require hip surgery to rejoin the muscle tissue at the point of the tear.

 Causes of a Hip Muscle Injury